-Display of PQ events (WEB-GUI)
+Display of disturbance recordings (WEB-GUI)

-As with the local GUI, recorded events are available in the form of a logbook.
-Events may be filtered by event type and event date.
+As with the local GUI, recorded disturbances are available in the form of a logbook.
 By selecting a list entry, the graphical display of the measured values during this event is entered.
+By selecting a time range via left mouse key, the graphical event display may be zoomed.

-List of PQ events
+List of disturbance recordings